Path constrained unbalanced optimal transport: The constrained Wasserstein-Fisher-Rao distance

 for all $\delta \rho, \ \delta\omega, \ \delta\zeta$.
 This leads to

-Using the above expressions of $\omega$ and $\zeta$ in \eqref{eq:constraint_controls} leads to the following $(d \times d)$ linear system on $\gamma(t)=(\gamma_i(t))_{i=1,\ldots,d}$ for a.e. $t\in[0,1]$:
+Using the above expressions of $\omega$ and $\zeta$ in \eqref{eqn:affine_constraint_rho_zeta} leads to the following $(d \times d)$ linear system on $g(t)=(g_i(t))_{i=1,\ldots,d}$ for a.e. $t\in[0,1]$:

 where $\langle u,v \rangle_{W^{1,2}_{\rho_t}} = \int_\Omega \left[\frac{1}{\delta^2} u v +\nabla u \cdot \nabla v \right] \rho_t dx $ for any two smooth functions $u,v$ on $\Omega$.
 We note that $G_{\rho_t}$ corresponds to the Gram matrix of the constraint functions $H_i$ with respect to the $W^{1,2}_{\rho_t}$ metric and is thus invertible as long as these are linearly independent.
-Thus we obtain $\gamma(t) = G_{\rho_t}^{-1} b_t$ and given the definition of $G_{\rho_t}$ and $b_t$, we see that the vector $\gamma(t) \in \R^d$ gives the coordinates of the projection of $\Phi$ onto the subspace spanned by the $H_i$'s.
-Consequently, $\bar{\Phi}(t,x)=\sum_{i=1}^{n} \gamma_i(t) H_i(x)$ is exactly the orthogonal projection of $\Phi(t,\cdot)$ onto $\text{span}\{H_1,\ldots,H_d\}$ with respect to the $W^{1,2}_{\rho_t}$ Hilbert metric.
+Thus we obtain $g(t) = G_{\rho_t}^{-1} b_t$ and given the definition of $G_{\rho_t}$ and $b_t$, we see that the vector $g(t) \in \R^d$ gives the coordinates of the projection of $\Phi$ onto the subspace spanned by the $H_i$'s.
+Consequently, $\bar{\Phi}(t,x)=\sum_{i=1}^{d} g_i(t) H_i(x)$ is exactly the orthogonal projection of $\Phi(t,\cdot)$ onto $\text{span}\{H_1,\ldots,H_d\}$ with respect to the $W^{1,2}_{\rho_t}$ Hilbert metric.
 Going back finally to \eqref{eq:opt_cond1}, we have obtained the following conditions on the optimal path:

-These can be seen as a coupled system of PDEs on the density trajectory $\rho(t,x)$ and the potential function $\Phi(t,x)$ which, on the one hand, extends those of the standard Wasserstein-FR metric and, as we shall elaborate in Section \ref{ex:WFR_prob}, those of the spherical Hellinger-Kantorovich model derived in \cite{jing2024machine}.
+These can be seen as a coupled system of PDEs on the density trajectory $\rho(t,x)$ and the potential function $\Phi(t,x)$ which, on the one hand, extends those of the standard Wasserstein-FR metric and, as we shall elaborate in Section \ref{ex:WFR_prob}, those of the spherical Hellinger-Kantorovich model derived in \cite{jing2024machine}. {In section \ref{sec:suff-cond-optimal}, we will show that this equation is, in fact, a sufficient condition for optimality, suggesting that the argument here has the potential to be extended beyond a formal argument.}